XcalableMP/manual/en/gmove.rst

    !$xmp gmove
       a(10:14) = c

-In this example, duplicated array and scalar variable are copied to distributed array localy.
+In this example, duplicated array and scalar variable are copied to distributed array locally.
 For this reason, communication does not occur.

-Communication between distributed arrays with different dimensions
+Between distributed arrays with different dimensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * XMP/C program